-In short, while you can put an AirTag on your dog or cat, Apple does not encourage it to cover its own butt in case of legal action.
+In short, while you can put an AirTag on your dog or cat (third-party manufacturers do make such AirTag accessories for pets), Apple does not encourage it to cover its own butt in case of legal action.

 You could theoretically still do it, to the dismay of Apple

-Again, Apple has distinctly said that they don't encourage it, but if you do, just make sure that the pet simply gets into range of an Apple device in the Find My network so that its location can be tracked down.
-With almost a billion devices in the Find My network, that shouldn't be very hard to do.
+Again, Apple has distinctly said that they don't encourage it, but if you do, just hope that your pet gets into range of an Apple device in the Find My network so that its location can be tracked down.
+With almost a billion devices in the Find My network, that honestly shouldn't be very hard to do.
 After all, it's much easier to find someone with an iPhone, iPad, or even a Mac (no additional downloads required) than it is to find someone else with a Tile or other competing item tracking product.

-Plus, when someone does find your dog or cat, and they see the AirTag on the collar (along with a regular pet tag), they can simply tap it with their own iPhone or even an NFC-enabled Android device to contact you if it's put into Lost Mode.
-And even if your pet is skittish around other people, just wandering past another Apple device can let you see where they were at, making it slightly easier to track them down.
-It's definitely been a nice extra layer to the other necessities (microchip and dog or cat tags) in case they accidentally get out.
+Plus, when someone does find your dog or cat, they can (hopefully) see the AirTag on the collar (along with a regular pet tag, of course), and tap it with their own iPhone or even an NFC-enabled Android device to contact you if it's put into Lost Mode.
+And even if your pet is skittish around other people, just wandering past another Apple device can let you see where they were at, making it a little easier to track them down.
+It's definitely been a nice extra layer to the other necessities, like a standard microchip and dog or cat tags, in case they accidentally get out.